Development charges

 Developments exempt from charges

-The following developments are exempt under Bylaw 2019-064 and the DCA:
+The following developments are exempt under the City’s DC Bylaw and the DC Act:

 - land owned and used by a municipality, local board, board of education or the provincial/federal Crown